Day by Day Post-Op Wisdom Tooth Removal Instructions

 - Pain in the ear or sensitivity to air after day 3.

 When you are experiencing any of these symptoms please do not hesitate to reach out to our office to speak with an assistant or doctor.
 If it is after hours (4:30pm M-F) call 540-536-8000 to have the oral surgeon on call paged.
-Whomever is on call will return your call.
+Whoever is on call will return your call.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
 If bleeding does not subside, call for further instructions.